Qabel/qabel.github.io/_docs/Qabel-Register.md

     request*.
 This is only valid for requests purely made of *deletes*.

-    If the content is a noise box, then that noise box must be encrypted for the servers [ephemeral key](#key) and it's signature must be made by the key pair the update request refers to.
+    If the content is a noise box, then that noise box must be created by the key pair the update request refers to and it must be encrypted for the servers [ephemeral key](#key).

+    (Note: A valid noise box can only be computed by calculating the Diffie-Hellman of the requesting key pair and the servers ephemeral key.
+Forging a noise box would be as hard as breaking the CDH-Problem.)

     Any update request containing a *create* cannot be executed immediately, since they require explicit confirmation by the